 The second step of the system check verifies your network connectivity.
 It attempts to connect to our servers and may fail in case you have restrictions in place on your network.
-Another reason may be that you have disconnected from the internet or that your internet connection is unstable.
+Another reason may be that you have been disconnected from the internet or that your internet connection is not stable enough.

 Troubleshooting tips for the connectivity check

 In case you experience issues on this step:

 - If you have connected your device to an office or administrative network (corporate internet, school or university network, etc.) there may be some restrictions on that network that prevent you from accessing our virtual classroom.
 Try consulting with the network’s administrator or use a guest or public network if one is available.